krishaamer/green-filter-research/research/literature/ai.md

 Pavlik, John V. (2023).
 Collaborating With ChatGPT: Considering the Implications of Generative Artificial Intelligence for Journalism and Media Education. *Journalism & Mass Communication Educator*, 78(1), p.
 84–93, doi:[10.1177/10776958221149577](https://doi.org/10.1177/10776958221149577).

+Pete (2023).
+We hosted #emergencychatgpthackathon this past Sunday for the new ChatGPT and Whisper APIs.
+It all came together in just 4 days, but we had 250+ people and 70+ teams demo!
+Here’s a recap of our winning demos: <span class="nocase">https://t.co/6o1PvR9gRJ</span>. *Twitter*.

 Picard, Rosalind W. (1997). *Affective computing*.
 Cambridge, Mass: MIT Press.

 Pilacinski, Artur, Pinto, Ana, Oliveira, Soraia, Araújo, Eduardo, Carvalho, Carla, Silva, Paula Alexandra, Matias, Ricardo, Menezes, Paulo and Sousa, Sonia (2023).
 The robot eyes don’t have it.
 The presence of eyes on collaborative robots yields marginally higher user trust but lower performance. *Heliyon*, 9(8), p. e18164, doi:[10.1016/j.heliyon.2023.e18164](https://doi.org/10.1016/j.heliyon.2023.e18164).